duo-labs/cloudmapper/README.md

 - `stats`: Show counts of resources for accounts.
 More details [here](https://summitroute.com/blog/2018/06/06/cloudmapper_stats/).
 - `wot`: Show Web Of Trust.
 More details [here](https://summitroute.com/blog/2018/06/13/cloudmapper_wot/).

+If you want to add your own private commands, you can create a `private_commands` directory and add them there.

 Licenses
 --------